A great home base for exploring nearby islands and cays, as well as some of Puerto Rico's best beaches.

 Part of the Cabezas de San Juan Natural Reserve is the Laguna Grande bioluminescent bay.
 Out of the three bio bays in Puerto Rico, Laguna Grande is the only one that’s not technically a bay.
 You can kayak or cruise in a small boat through the long, narrow canal that leads to the dazzling “glow-in-the-dark” water.
 There is also a lighthouse built in 1882 that played a major role during the Puerto Rican campaign of the Spanish-American War.

 Hotels and Lodging

 Fajardo has two main hotels and many small lodging facilities.
-El Conquistador, a Waldorf Astoria Resort, and Las Casitas Village offer a variety of accommodations and deluxe amenities, like a top-of-the-line spa, a water park, private charters to Palomino Island, and a championship golf course.
+El Conquistador, and Las Casitas Village offer a variety of accommodations and deluxe amenities, like a top-of-the-line spa, a water park, private charters to Palomino Island, and a championship golf course.

 A more intimate hotel nestled on a peaceful hillside is the Fajardo Inn.
 Surrounded by vegetation, this property offers two pools, mini-golf, a tennis court, and a gym.
 The beautiful gardens and quiet setting make it the perfect place for relaxation.

 Fresh seafood served in a variety of styles is Fajardo’s most popular offering.
 One of the best places for fine dining is the iconic Pasión por el Fogón, a mesón gastronómico that’s been around for more than 15 years.
 Its menu focuses on creole and seafood dishes like shrimp-stuffed lobsters, stuffed mofongo, mamposteao and skirt steak, red snapper, and other delicacies.